Historic verdict: Jury finds Trump guilty in hush money trial

 Judge Juan Merchan is set to announce Trump's sentence on July 11, just days before the Republican Party Convention, where his nomination as presidential candidate for the party will be made official.

-Trump, who had appeared calm in the courtroom in the afternoon, accepted the verdict outwardly unmoved and with a petrified expression.
+The former president, who had appeared calm in the courtroom on Thursday afternoon, listened to the verdict outwardly unmoved.

 In brief remarks outside court, he described the decision as a "disgrace," claiming without any evidence that Merchan was "corrupt."